Elnazzareei/Arabidopsis-OR-Protein-Classification/README.md

 # Objective
-Build a classification model to identify patterns in biological data and distinguish between two conditions using engineered features.
+The objective of this project is to build a classification model to identify patterns in biological data and distinguish between two conditions using engineered features.

 # Dataset
 -Protein sequence data from UniProtKB